jrpotter/notebook/notes/algebra/index.md

 An **equation** is a relation between two expressions that may be true for some values of the variables.
 To **solve** an equation means to find all of the values for the variables that make the two expressions on either side of the equation equal to one another.

+A **functional equation** is an equation that expresses a relationship between the values of a function at two or more points.

 An **identity** is an equation that is true for all allowable values of the variables.

 %%ANKI